portland-dsa/website-hugo/content/what-were-up-to.md

 Everyone deserves the opportunity to thrive.
 Universal preschool addresses a fundamental social inequity by ensuring that all children are guaranteed a strong foundation on which they can build their lives.

+Our vision for universal preschool:
+*Ensures that all kids can have the play-based, culturally responsive and inclusive care they deserve.
+*Gives caregivers of young children the opportunity to work or go to school.
+*Provides a way to pay preschool and childcare workers living wages.
+*Builds the political support to sustain funding for a strong preschool program and creates momentum to expand it to younger and older children.